 William James College is asking all users to help secure their accounts by enlisting in some form of Multi-Factor Authentication (MFA).
-MFA is now mandatory for all staff and faculty accounts.
+MFA is now mandatory for all WJC accounts.

 What is Multi-Factor Authentication (MFA) or Two-Factor Authentication (2FA)?

 You are likely already using MFA for some online services.
 Online banking is a good example of a place where you’ve likely encountered it.
 If, when you try to login to your account, your bank calls, emails, or texts a temporary personal identification number (PIN) a trusted account or device that must be used in addition to your password to gain account access, you’ve experienced MFA.

 This is a method to help better secure WJC account access, including but not limited to email and Office 365 access.
 This additional security comes from having to approve the sign-in to your account using a mobile device.
 This way if a scammer has somehow managed to get your password, they will not be able to access your email, since they will not have your mobile device to approve the sign-in.

 When a user is attempting to log in off-campus they will be prompted to confirm they are trying to sign in with an additional authentication method than their password.
 This is done by using one of the methods listed below.
 Once the user confirms the attempt, the user won't be prompted to sign-in again unless the user has turned off the browser or moved to a new location, and for no more than 24 hours.